Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Introduction

 \item The spatial and temporal statistics of traffic, the stability of queues and the delay are derived for uniformly and non-uniformly distributed traffic.
 The numerical analyses based on the theoretical results are investigated to gain insights.

 \item The effect of various parameters of the traffic is discussed in terms of meeting the delay and stability requirements.
-Our results reveal that although the fluctuation of traffic (reflected by the variance of total arrival rate) when the users are clustered is much fiercer than that when the users are uniformly distributed, the stability performance is much better.
+Our results reveal that although the fluctuation of traffic (reflected by the variance of total arrival rate) when the users are clustered is much fiercer than that when the users are uniformly distributed, the unstable probability is smaller. \end{itemize}